This site is provided and sponsored by

 Jacko Flat is a standard NZFS SF70 six-bunk design with an open fireplace built in the 1960's.

-There is a toilet and water is
+There is a toilet.
+Water is

 from the River.